mZaiam/ANFISpy/README.md

 anfis_classification = ANFIS(variables, 'bell')
 ```

 The notebook [anfis_example.ipynb](https://github.com/mZaiam/ANFISpy/blob/main/examples/anfis_example.ipynb) has a more detailed explanation of how to use the model, as well as the visualization methods implemented.
-The RANFIS and LSTM-ANFIS models are instantiated the same way as ANFIS, and examples can be seen in [ranfis_example.ipynb](https://github.com/mZaiam/ANFISpy/blob/main/examples/ranfis_example.ipynb) and [lstmanfis_example.ipynb](https://github.com/mZaiam/ANFISpy/blob/main/examples/lstmanfis_example.ipynb).
+The RANFIS, GRU-ANFIS and LSTM-ANFIS models are instantiated the same way as ANFIS, and examples can be seen in [ranfis_example.ipynb](https://github.com/mZaiam/ANFISpy/blob/main/examples/ranfis_example.ipynb), [gruanfis_example.ipynb](https://github.com/mZaiam/ANFISpy/blob/main/examples/gruanfis_example.ipynb) and [lstmanfis_example.ipynb](https://github.com/mZaiam/ANFISpy/blob/main/examples/lstmanfis_example.ipynb).

 # Contact
 This repository was built by Matheus Zaia Monteiro.
 Feel free to get in contact via the following e-mail: `matheus.z.monteiro@gmail.com`.